Julia as a universal platform for statistical software development: Hands-on introduction

-{\tt jl save} also converted the {\tt foreign} variable, which is coded as 0/1 in Stata and has value labels ``Domestic" and ``Foreign," to a {\tt CategoricalVector}.
-While this Julia version of the variable is also stored as a column of integers---1's and 2's---it \textit{presents} as a text variable.\footnote{Julia categorical variables are not quite comparable to Stata variables with data labels.
-Commands involving the Julia variable refer to display values such as ``Domestic," not to numeric codes.} The type name ``CategoricalVector?" does not fit in the column head, so it is shortened to ``Cat...?".
+{\tt jl save} also converts the {\tt foreign} variable, which is coded as 0/1 in Stata and has value labels ``Domestic" and ``Foreign," to a {\tt CategoricalVector}.
+The type name ``CategoricalVector?" does not fit in the column head, so it is shortened to ``Cat...?".
+While the Julia version of {\tt foreign} is also represented internally as a column of integers, it \textit{presents} as a text variable.
+All commands involving the Julia variable would refer to display values such as ``Domestic," not to numeric codes as in Stata.

 Next I run the same regression as before, but now in Julia, with the {\tt reg()} function of the Julia package FixedEffectModels.jl: